VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/long-running-tasks.md

     {
       this.controller = controller;
     }
-В }
+ }
   ```
-4. Job should be registered in the hostвЂ™s app Unity container, now it means to be mentioned in the hostвЂ™s application bootstrapper:
+4. Job should be registered in the hosts app Unity container, now it means to be mentioned in the hosts application bootstrapper:
   ```
   container.RegisterType<GenerateSearchIndexWork>();
   ```

-## JobвЂ™s execution audit
+## Jobs execution audit

-Job's results (start time, end time, success) are logged intoВ SystemJobLogEntry table.
+Job's results (start time, end time, success) are logged into SystemJobLogEntry table.

 <img src="../../../assets/images/x2.png" />